AngelFelipeMP/Mitigating-Negative-Transfer-with-TA/README.md

 # Mitigating Negative Transfer with Task Awareness for Sexism, Hate Speech, and Toxic Language Detection

 <img src=".\Figures\MTL-models.svg">

 # Description
-This repository contains the code for the paper **Mitigating Negative Transfer with Task Awareness for Sexism, Hate Speech, and Toxic Language Detection**.
+This repository contains the code for the two proposed models in the paper **Mitigating Negative Transfer with Task Awareness for Sexism, Hate Speech, and Toxic Language Detection**.
 This paper will be published in the proceddings of the [International Joint Conference on Neural Networks (IJCNN) 2023](https://2023.ijcnn.org/).
 Descriptions of the implementation and the dataset are contained in the paper <!-- [article](proceedining link) -->.

 # Paper Abstract